-If you tried inline skating in the past and gave up on it, you'll be pleased to learn that the skates are more comfortable now, with bigger wheels that roll better over rough terrain, and more padding (including memory foam) that minimizes blisters.
-Soft and semi-soft boots with a combination of laces, straps and buckles have replaced the formerly ubiquitous hard plastic shell and its buckle closures, offering a more comfortable mix of support and flexibility.
+If you tried inline skating in the past and gave up on it, you'll be pleased to learn that the skates are more comfortable now and easier to control.
+Soft and semi-soft boots with a combination of laces, straps and buckles have replaced the formerly ubiquitous hard-plastic shell and its buckle closures, offering a more comfortable mix of support and flexibility.
 Some high-end skates also come with heat-moldable liners for a custom fit.

 Inline skates come in four primary genres: recreational fitness skates, with large wheels and relatively high-cut, supportive boots; speed skates, with low-cut boots and even bigger wheels for the ultimate in speed; hockey skates, with maneuverable mid-size wheels and protective boots that can stand up to direct hits from a flying puck; and aggressive stunt skates, which can be used for many of the same grinds, slides, leaps and other tricks that you'll see being done in any skate park.

 Although each type of inline skate has specific priorities to fit its intended use, we still find ourselves looking for similar qualities in the best-reviewed models: a stable, supportive and comfortable boot, with secure and easy-to-manipulate closures; maneuverable, response handling; and reasonably durable wheels on speedy bearings.

 The two exceptions are kids' skates and budget skates, usually the province of beginners, which have slightly slower bearings that help you keep the skates under control as you're learning.
 The best children's skates also have adjustable boots designed to grow with your child, prolonging the useful life of the skates.